To test this feature and view the example code, please see the Example Code Quick Start guide.

 Licences for download may also require additional permissions.
 The name of this permission varies from one licence server to another.
-Typical names are
+Typical names are storable, persistent or offline.

-The application triggers the effective download and persistency of the media data.
+Triggers the effective download and persistency of the media data.

-The application plays the downloaded asset in a similar manner to streamed content.
+Plays the downloaded asset in a similar manner to streamed content.
 For encrypted content, there is no need to provide the licence callback as the licence for the offline content is already stored internally.

 This guide provides step-by-step instructions on how to adjust your application to support offline playback.
-Additional steps are required where the content is encrypted.

 - Your application should already be able to playback clear content.